mitranim/emerge/readme.md

 ## Description

-Utilities for using plain JavaScript dicts and lists as <a href="https://en.wikipedia.org/wiki/Immutable_object" target="_blank">immutable</a> data structures, with memory-efficient updates using <a href="https://en.wikipedia.org/wiki/Persistent_data_structure" target="_blank">structural sharing</a>, and structural equality.
+Utilities for using plain JavaScript dicts and lists as <a href="https://en.wikipedia.org/wiki/Immutable_object" target="_blank">immutable</a> data structures, with structural equality and memory-efficient updates using <a href="https://en.wikipedia.org/wiki/Persistent_data_structure" target="_blank">structural sharing</a>.

 JS dicts and lists are almost usable as generic data structures, barring a few flaws: